benoitfrisch/HeichwaasserApi/README.md

 ```
 * [<code>GET</code> /stations/:id](https://heichwaasser.lu/api/v1/stations/81)

-*The measurements are displayed in an descending order.*
+*The measurements are displayed in a descending order.*

 ```bash
 {